EvanMworia/Sokoni/Readme.md

 ### 🗄️ 4.
 Setup the SQL Server Database

--   Navigate to the project folder Backend/db/
+-   Navigate to the Database directory: Backend/db/
 -   Open and run both of the following SQL files inside your Sokoni database:

 -   schema.sql: Creates all required tables (Users, Products, CartItems, etc.)